 - Transportation to and involvement in mutual support/self-help groups

 - Involving the on-call clinician immediately during any crisis and whenever a variance in the planned activities occurs

-Mentorship is, by definition, a supportive relationship that develops over the course of time between an experienced person and one who is learning.
-Their role modeling, fellowship and mentoring nurtures and supports adult men in a way that does not seem like therapy.
+Mentorship involves a supportive relationship that develops over time between an experienced person and one who is learning.
+The role modeling and fellowship involved nurtures and supports adult men in a way that is more informal than therapy.

-- It is available to participants in our ACT program who are experiencing high acuity of mental health symptoms, risk of substance use and/or medical needs requiring additional support and stabilization.
+- Respite is available to participants in our ACT program who are experiencing acute mental health symptoms, risk of substance use and/or medical needs requiring additional support and stabilization.

 - The residential setting provides a safe and supportive environment to help reduce hospitalizations, relapse, and the potential negative consequences of remaining in the community.

-- Respite care is individualized to meet each participant’s presenting needs, with the expectation that they agree to observe the policies of the residential program.
+- Respite care is individualized to meet a participant’s presenting needs, with the expectation that they agree to observe the policies of the residential program.